nylas/components/README.md

 You must have node version 14.0.0.

-1. Git clone `git@github.com:nylas/components.git`
+1. Git clone `git@github.com:nylas/components.git`.
-2. Run `yarn install`
+2. Run `yarn install`.
-3. Create a `.env` file in the project root and copy over the contents of `.env-sample` into it
+3. Create a `.env` file in the project root and copy over the contents of `.env-sample` into it.

 ### Storybook